Magnet.me: Concept & features

 Magnet.me connects employers and job seekerstalent in a shared, AI-powered network designed to make recruitment continuous rather than transactional.
 Employers can invite candidates from any touchpoint—such as career sites, events, referrals or applicant tracking systems—to join their talent community.
 Within this environment, they can communicate directly, share updates and opportunities, and maintain long-term relationships without losing data to privacy regulations.

 The platform uses artificial intelligence to match open roles with relevant profiles, keep data current, and automatically re-engage potential hires.
 The system integrates with existing applicant tracking and CRM tools and can be implemented without complex technical setup.
 Employers can also expand their reach through Magnet.me’s broader network of more than 400,000 professionals.

-From the candidate perspective, Magnet.me offers a more personal and ongoing experience.
-Instead of applying to one-off vacancies, users build lasting relationships with companies they genuinely like.
+From the candidate perspective, Magnet.me offers a personal and ongoing experience.
+Instead of applying to one-off vacancies, users build relationships with companies.
 From a single profile, they can manage all their connections, stay visible to relevant employers, and be the first to know when the right opportunity opens up.
 AI recommendations highlight roles aligned with their skills and interests, while the integrated career coach provides insight into fit, growth potential and application preparation.